 Listen to the 22 diverse educational interviews below, featuring innovative experts and leaders from around the country.

-Dr. Teresa May is currently the Executive Director of the Margaret Byrd Rawson Institute and an Adjunct Assistant Professor of Sociology at Shenandoah University, Lord Fairfax Community College, and Northern Virginia Community College.
-For over ten years, she headed a private school for dyslexic children.
-An author of ‘A Parent’s Journey’ appearing in Why Kids Can’t Read: Challenging the Status Quo in Education.
-Recipient of the 2002 Maryland Woman of Achievement award for founding the ‘Parents Advocacy Group for Educational Rights’ and her passionate support for children who learn differently.
-Serving on numerous Maryland State Department of Education committees: “Maryland’s Reading First Leadership Team,” “Reading Literacy Team,” and the “Task Force for Identifying Educational Best Practices for Students ‘At Risk’ for, or Identified with, Reading and Writing Disabilities”.
-Further, a founding member of the first Charter School in Frederick County, Maryland.
+Teresa May, Ph.D., is a passionate advocate for children with dyslexia, having dedicated her career to this cause.
+She is the Co-founder and Executive Director of the Margaret Byrd Rawson Institute.
+Mentored by Margaret Byrd Rawson, she brings over 30 years of experience as a parent, educator, and educational reform leader.
+Her journey began when she was a former Assistant Professor of Sociology at Hood College, where she met Margaret Rawson, who had previously taught in the same department decades earlier.
+She is the author of ‘A Parent’s Journey,’ appearing in Why Kids Can’t Read: Challenging the Status Quo in Education (Eds.
+Phyllis Blaunstein & Reid Lyon ).
+In 2002, she received the Maryland Woman of Achievement award for founding the ‘Parents Advocacy Group for Educational Rights’ and her passionate support for children who learn differently.
+She has served on numerous Maryland State Department of Education committees, including “Maryland’s Reading First Leadership Team,” “Reading Literacy Team,” and the “Task Force for Identifying Educational Best Practices for Students at Risk for, or Identified with Reading and Writing Disabilities.”
+She is also a founding member of the first Charter School in Frederick County, Maryland.

 Lori Leyden, Ph.D., MBA: an internationally known stress and trauma healing expert and